 - The Executive Committee, having the task of expressing opinions on important issues, such as proposed appointments to top level executive positions, draft of financial statements, the annual Group business plan and budget, before such issues are submitted to the Board of Directors.
 The Executive Committee has, inter alia, the authority to make certain economic-financial decisions relating to amounts, which exceed the financial authority granted individually to the Chairman and the Chief Executive Officer, but which are not strategically significant when compared to the Group economic-financial amounts.
-As at the date of this Base Prospectus, the Executive Committee is composed of four members: Mr Tomaso Tommasi di Vignano (Chairman), Mr Gabriele Giacobazzi (Vice Chairman), Mr Stefano Venier and Mr Alessandro Melcarne. - The Remuneration Committee, having the task of, inter alia, (i) submitting proposals to the Board of Directors on the remuneration of executive Directors and other executives with strategic responsibilities, as well as on the adoption of general criteria for determining fees for management and (ii) monitoring on the implementation of the Board of Directors' decisions taken in this regard and the actual implementation of the general remuneration criteria.
-In accordance with the Corporate Governance Code, the Remuneration Committee is composed of four non-executive and independent Directors, who, as at the date of this Base Prospectus, are Mr Gabriele Giacobazzi (Chairman), Mr Fabio Bacchilega, Ms Monica Mondardini and Ms Alice Vatta.

-- The Controls and Risks Committee having the task of supporting the decisions and assessments of the Board of Directors in relation to the internal control and risk management system and concerning the approval of periodic financial reports.
+As at the date of this Base Prospectus, the Executive Committee is composed of four members: Mr Tomaso Tommasi di Vignano (Chairman), Mr Gabriele Giacobazzi (Vice Chairman), Mr Orazio Iacono and Mr Alessandro Melcarne. - The Remuneration Committee, having the task of, inter alia, (i) submitting proposals to the Board of Directors on the remuneration of executive Directors and other managers with strategic responsibilities, as well as on the adoption of general criteria for determining fees for management on the basis of the guidelines provided by the Chief Executive Officer, and (ii) monitoring on the adequacy, overall consistency and implementation of the general remuneration criteria.
+In accordance with the Corporate Governance Code, the Remuneration Committee is composed of four non-executive and independent Directors, who, as at the date of this Base Prospectus, are Mr Gabriele Giacobazzi (Chairman), Mr Fabio Bacchilega, Ms Monica Mondardini and Ms Alice Vatta. - The Ethics and Sustainability Committee is tasked with (i) monitoring the implementation of sustainability policy; (ii) formulating, upon request of the Board of Directors, opinions on specific sustainability issues; (iii) examining the corporate procedures on social and environmental issues and (iv) examining the Sustainability Report before submission to the Board of Directors.
+As at the date of this Base Prospectus, the committee is composed of four members: Ms Federica Seganti (Chairman), Mr Filippo Maria Bocchi, Ms Cristiana Rogate and Ms Alice Vatta. - The Controls and Risks Committee having the task of supporting the decisions and assessments of the Board of Directors in relation to the internal control and risk management system and concerning the approval of periodic financial reports.
 In addition, such Committee is tasked with, inter alia, overseeing the operation of the internal control system, the efficiency of company operations, the reliability of financial information, compliance with the law and with regulations, and protection of company assets.
 The Controls and Risks Committee also performs the functions of Committee for Transactions with Related Parties and expresses binding opinions in cases of large-value transactions.
-In accordance with the Corporate Governance Code, the Controls and Risks Committee is composed of non-executive and independent Directors who, as at the date of this Base Prospectus, are Mr Gabriele Giacobazzi (Chairman), Mr Lorenzo Minganti, Mr Erwin P.W.
-Rauhe and Ms Paola Gina Maria Schwizer. - The Ethics Committee and Sustainability is tasked with (i) monitoring the implementation of sustainability policy; (ii) formulating, upon request of the Board of Directors, opinions on specific sustainability issues; (iii) examining the corporate procedures on social and environmental issues and (iv) examining the Sustainability Report before submission to the Board of Directors.
-As at the date of this Base Prospectus, the committee is composed of four members: Ms Federica Seganti (Chairman), Mr Filippo Maria Bocchi, Ms Cristiana Rogate and Ms Alice Vatta.
+In accordance with the Corporate Governance Code, the Controls and Risks Committee is composed of non-executive and independent Directors who, as at the date of this Base Prospectus, are Mr

+Gabriele Giacobazzi (Chairman), Mr Lorenzo Minganti, Mr Erwin P.W.
+Rauhe and Ms Paola Gina Maria Schwizer.